nicoverbruggen/phpmon/README.md

 - Tell Valet to switch to a specific PHP version
 - Link the desired version of PHP

+### Want to know more?

 If you want to know more about how this works, I recommend you check out the source code.

 This app isn't very complicated after all.
 In the end, this just (conveniently) executes some shell commands.